foxt/bettervolume/README.md

 ## Installation Instructions

 1. Download and extract https://github.com/theLMGN/bettervolume/archive/master.zip
+2. Edit the config in (config.js) with a text editor such as Notepad++ or VS Code, **not Notepad**.
-2. Click "electron.exe - Shortcut.lnk"
+3. Click "electron.exe - Shortcut.lnk"
-3. ???
+4. ???
-4. Profit
+5. Profit

 ## Thanks!